LSWarss/LSWarss/README.md

 <br>
 🏫 I'm currently studying Computer Science in Katowice
 <br>
-📚 I'm currently learning/using: Python, Java, Kotlin + Android, Docker, Kubernetes and all around Cloud
+📚 I'm currently learning/using: Python, Swift, Docker, Kubernetes and all around Cloud
 <br>
 🥅 My goals for 2020: Get through all Jumanji level that year gives us and contribute to more projects
 <br>